 It is summertime in Boca Raton and that means it is time for…. foot pain?
 If you are not careful this summer as you shake the sneakers and office shoes for your favorite flip-flops, then yes it may be.

 Just about everyone experiences foot pain.
 One survey from a few years ago estimated that eight out of 10 adults experience foot pain as a result of poorly-fitted shoes.
-You might develop a brief ailment like a blister as a result of shoes rubbing on your toes or heal, or a more serious concern like a bunion could develop after years of poor foot wear.
-Either way, preventing the health of your feet by wearing stable, well-fitted shoes is one of the best ways to prevent foot pain.
+You might develop a brief ailment like a blister as a result of shoes rubbing on your toes or heel, or a more serious concern like a bunion could develop after years of poor footwear.
+Either way, preserving the health of your feet by wearing stable, well-fitted shoes is one of the best ways to prevent foot pain.

 Flip Flops and Foot Pain

 Researchers at Auburn University recently set out to determine if and why flip flops are a culprit for foot pain, and their findings were not too surprising.
 Flip flop change how you walk.
 Instead of moving forward with the proper heel-toe action, flip flops cause people to take smaller steps and strike the ground with their ankle at a sharper angle.

 Researchers speculate that a lot of the reason behind flip flop’s ill form is that walkers often have to grip their shoe with their toes as they walk, which throws off their gait.

 As you lose the shoes this summer and reach for your sandals, keep your feet in mind with these simple tips:

 - Find support: Paper-thin sandals do not offer any support for your arch and can often cause tendon and ligament injuries, especially if you walk around in them a lot.
 Purchase sandals that have firm arch support in them.